CheckmarxDev/ast-analytics-documentation/api/promquery.md

 ## Step
 > The step is the resolution of the data, or the distance between datapoints in a given range.
 > In Gauge metrics, the step is equals to the *period* of the query.
-> The step must be smaller than the *range*
+> The step must be smaller than the *range*.
-> In Counter metrics, the step can be equals or smaller than the *period*
+> In Counter metrics, the step can be equals or smaller than the *period*.
 ### Examples:

 ```json